kevinconway/Loop.js/README.rst

 ===============

 Loop is a utility designed to help developers make better use of the JavaScript concurrency model.
-Loops provides a set of functions that replace synchronous looping with asynchronous looping.
+Loop provides a set of functions that replace synchronous looping with asynchronous looping.

-All loops return a Deferred object that is resolved when the loop is complete.
+All loops return a Deferred object that is resolved when the loop is completed.

+Loops can process sequentially (one item then the next), fanned (all items processed concurrently), or batched (up to N items processed concurrently).

 Status
 ======

-Loop is still in early development.

-Currently supported loops are:

--   sequential(fn, fn, fn, ...)

-    Perform each function given in order.
-Each function runs after the previous has completed.
-If a function returns a deferred the loop will wait until that deferred is resolved before continuing.
+Loop is still under development.
+Currently the sequential and fan modules are complete and tested.
+Below are the implemented loops along with which loop types they support.

 -   forEach(list, fn)

-        Perform `fn` for each item in the list.
-If `fn` returns a deferred then the loop waits for the deferred to resolve before continuing.
+    Perform `fn` for each item in `list`. `fn` is passed the current list value, current list offset, and a reference to `list` as arguments.

+    Supports sequential and fan.

 -   forIn(obj, fn)

-        Perform `fn` for each native property in the object.
-This loop utilizes a filtered for-in loop.
-If `fn` returns a deferred then the loop will wait until that deferred is resolved before continuing.

-    -   chain(fn, fn, fn, ...)

-        Perform each function in the list where each function receives the input of the function that ran just before it.
-The first function in the list is run without input.
-If any function in the list returns a deferred then the loop will wait for that deferred to resolve before continuing.
-The value resolved by the deferred will be passed in as input to the next function.
-The value returned by the last function will be the value used to resolve the deferred returned by a call to this function.
+    Perform `fn` for each key in obj. `fn` is passed the current object value, current key, and a reference to `obj` as parameters.

+    Supports sequential and fan.

+-   forX(x, fn)

+    Perform `fn` `x` times. `fn` is passed the current `x` as a parameter.

+    Supports sequential and fan.

+-   untilFalse(test, fn)

+    Perform `fn` until `test` returns `false`.

+    Supports sequential.

+-   doUntilFalse(test, fn)

+    Perform `fn` until `test` returns `false`. `fn` is always run at least once.

+    Supports sequential.

+-   untilTrue(test, fn)

+    Perform `fn` until `test` returns `true`.

+    Supports sequential.

+-   doUntilTrue(test, fn)

+    Perform `fn` until `test` returns `true`. `fn` is always run at least once.

+    Supports sequential.

 -   map(list, fn)

-        Perform `fn` on each item in `list` and produce a new list containing the value produced by `fn`.
+    Perform `fn` on each item in `list` to generate a new list containing the return values from `fn`. `fn` is passed the current list value as a parameter.

+    Supports sequential and fan.

--   fan(fn, fn, fn, ...)
+-   reduce(list, fn, value)

-    Defer all given functions at the same time.
-Execution and completion order are not guaranteed.
-This method, and its submodules, are only particularly useful if the given functions are leveraging some form of non-blocking behaviour.
+    Perform `fn` on each item in `list` to produce a single value. `value` represents the initial value state. `value` is repeatedly set to the return of `fn`. `fn` is passed the current list item and `value` as parameters.

+    Supports sequential.

+-   select(list, test)

+    Perform `test` for each item in `list` and generate a new list containing only the values from `list` for which `test` returned `true`.

+    Supports sequential and fan.

-    -   forEach(list, fn)
+-   remove(list, test)

-        Perform `fn` for each item in the list.
+    Perform `test` for each item in `list` and generate a new list containing only the values from `list` for which `test` returned `false`.

+    Supports sequential and fan.

+-   find(list, test)

+    Return the the first value of `list` for which `test` returns a `true`.

+    Supports sequential and fan.

+-   all(list, test)

+    Resolves to `true` when every element of `list` produces `true` when given to `test`.
+Otherwise resolves to `false`.

+    Supports sequential and fan.

-    -   forIn(obj, fn)
+-   none(list, test)

-        Perform `fn` for each native property in the object.
-This loop utilizes a filtered for-in loop.
+    Resolves to `true` when every element of `list` produces `false` when given to `test`.
+Otherwise resolves to `false`.

+    Supports sequential and fan.

-    -   map(list, fn)
+-   join(list, fn)

-        Perform `fn` on each item in `list` and produce a new list containing the value produced by `fn`.
+    Performs `fn` for each item in `list`.
+Resolves to a single list containing all of the return values from `fn`.
+This method differs from `map` in that all return results from `fn` are joined together in a flat list using `Array.prototype.concat`.

+    Supports sequential and fan.

 Show Me
 =======